Kasper-Heliophysics-MDP/radburst/docs/code_reference/detection/detection_morph_ops.md

 ### Objective:
 Find burst candidate regions which can later be analyzed and filtered to detect solar radio bursts.

+### Overview
+One of the main challenges with detecting bursts with in our LWA data is the low signal to noise ratio.
+To address this challenge, morphological operations are used to reduce noise:
+1. Apply an intensity threshold to create a binary image representation of a spectrogram.
+2. Use morphological erosion to remove noise regions and generate bounding boxes around potential bursts.
+3. Filter the remaining boxes to identify the most likely burst candidates
+4. Apply these steps to all spectrogram samples, saving characterisitics of each predicted bounding box.
+The characteristics for each sample form a new dataset that can be used to train a binary classification model.
+This model will classify each bounding box as either burst (positive) or non-burst (false positive)

 ### Steps
 1. **Preprocess Raw Input:**
     - Standardize rows to remove horizontal lines.